SystemModeller/SteamCalculationTool/SteamCalculationTool/README.txt

 The work will also require the SQL database and you will need to populate the database with data.
 Data such as the:  SI Properties of Saturated Steam and Saturated Water (Temperature) : Department of Mechanical Engineering, Stanford University,  should be used.
 The data for this project originates from the book:
-“STEAM it’s generation and use”, 40th edition, 1992, Babcock and Wilcox.
+“STEAM its generation and use”, 40th edition, 1992, Babcock and Wilcox.

 As stated this is a personal project and not in any way connected to my professional work.